01 Deposit Flow

 -> Later, Lido will send it to StakingRouter.

-When enough ETH has accumulated in the buffer, the protocol needs to decide:
+When enough ETH has accumulated in the buffer, the protocol must decide:

-Router will load the status of all modules and call MinFirstAllocationStrategy.allocate() to calculate the distribution ratio of deposits among modules in this round.
+The Router loads the status of all modules and calls MinFirstAllocationStrategy.allocate() to calculate the deposit split for this round.

-The guardian calls depositBufferedEther() to specify the target StakingModuleId, along with the relevant parameters and signature of this deposit.
-DepositSecurityModule will first verify the signature, module status, nonce, block conditions, etc., and then call Lido.deposit().
+The guardian calls depositBufferedEther() to specify the target StakingModuleId together with the parameters and signature for the deposit.
+DepositSecurityModule first verifies the signature, module status, nonce, block conditions, and related constraints, then calls Lido.deposit().

 deposit() in the Lido contract will verify whether msg.sender is DSM, and then calculate the depositsCount actually executed this time.
 Then depositsCount * 32 ETH is deducted from buffer and StakingRouter.deposit() is called.